 2. Run SFC And DISM Scan

-Corrupted system files are also the possible cause of facing a blue screen on Windows 11.
+Corrupted system files are also a possible cause of facing a blue screen on Windows 11.
 If the issue is due to corrupted files, you can try running the SFC and DISM scan.
 To run an SFC scan, follow the steps given below-

 - Open Start Menu, search for CMD and run it as administrator.